JoseMinuche/TaylorPolynomials/README.md

 It works on python.

-Before you run it, you must have sympy installed.
+Before you run it, you must have numpy, sympy, and matplotlib installed.

 You can do it in your command prompt using